Everything to Know About the Long & Lovable Dachshund Breed

 Dachshunds are prone to becoming obese, which strains their short legs and back, putting them at a greater risk of developing Intervertebral Disc Disease, arthritis, and more.
 As a result, Dachshund parents should closely monitor their dog’s weight and feed them a healthy, balanced diet that will support their high energy levels.

-Sundays gently air-dried food is veterinarian developed and crafted from the highest quality ingredients to support your Dachshund’s energy levels, healthy weight, and shiny coat.
+Sundays is vet-formulated and crafted from 100% human-grade ingredients to support your Dachshund’s energy levels, healthy weight, and shiny coat.
 It’s an alternative to kibble that’s tastier and healthier but just as easy to serve.